 Kew Royal Botanic Gardens, London

-Seven other indoor gardens (some currently closed for renovations) also sit inside the confines of Kew.
+Several other indoor gardens also sit inside the confines of Kew.
 The Bonsai House, Palm House and Waterlily House are examples of the kind of themes you can find if you are willing to spend a day (or more) wandering around the historic grounds of this attraction, deemed impressive enough to earn designation as a UNESCO World Heritage Site.